TurboGears/tgwebsite/src/current-status.rst

 for a lot of time.
 We recommend new projects start on TurboGears2 which is the currently actively under development branch of TurboGears.

-Latest stable release: 2.3.11 - released July 3, 2017
+Latest stable release: 2.3.12 - released April 6, 2018

-Release announcement available at: https://plus.google.com/+turbogears/posts/9DvMnoGhxny
+Release announcement available at: https://github.com/TurboGears/tg2/releases/tag/tg2.3.12

 ***************************
 Contributing to TurboGears